stormpath/stormpath.github.io/source/guides/social-integrations/index.markdown

 + Robust and schema-less user profiles
 + Using the same API, you can read / write information regardless of what social provider they authenticated with.

-## How to do Integrate Stormpath with Facebook?
+## How to Integrate Stormpath with Facebook?

 After you familiarize yourself with Stormpath with one of the [Quickstart](docs.stormpath.com) Guides, integrating Stormpath with Facebook and Google requires the following steps: